Supreme Court postpones hearing on congressional effort to obtain secret Mueller material

 The Supreme Court’s decision in July to review the lower court’s opinion, rather than allow it to be implemented, prevented the committee from receiving the information this summer.

 At the time, the government told the justices they should decide for themselves the “significant separation of powers” issues raised in the case.
-It said the committee’s work was likely done, at any rate.
+It said the committee’s work was probably done, at any rate.

 “The House already has impeached the president, the Senate already has acquitted him, and neither [the committee] nor the House has provided any indication that a second impeachment is imminent,” its brief said.